L.A.C. Battle of Galwan: Development

 Following the Galwan Valley clash in June 2020, director Nitin Kumar Gupta decided to create a tribute to the 20 soldiers who died in the conflict.
 The film was conceived as a single-shot feature to reflect the continuous nature of the actual combat.

 Filming

 Principal photography took place in November 2020 in Kargil, Ladakh, at temperatures of minus 14°C. The entire film was shot in one continuous take without cuts or edits.
 During production, lead actor Rahul Roy suffered a brain stroke due to the extreme weather conditions and had to be airlifted first to Srinagar and then to Nanavati Hospital in Mumbai.

-Post-production and censorship
+Release

 The film was submitted to the Central Board of Film Certification (CBFC) in June 2022.
 According to the director, the CBFC requested multiple modifications including: